Skip to main content

 The pros and cons of paying rent with a credit card

-Putting your rent on a credit card usually involves a fee, but it has some advantages.
+Putting your rent on a credit card usually involves a fee, but it could have some benefits.
 For some, convenience is the biggest benefit.
 Others may find that the value of rewards (cash back, points, miles, etc.) outweigh the associated fees.

 • Introductory bonus: Some premium rewards cards offer a sign-up bonus if you meet their minimum spending requirements.
 Putting rent on your credit card may accomplish this.